nfes-org/nfes-org.github.io/_posts/2015-09-02-LiftingtheFogofConfusionSurrou.md

 ---
-title: "Lifting the Fog of Confusion Surrounding Clay and Shale in Petrophysics"
+title: "Lifting the Fog of Confusion Surrounding Clay and Shale in Petrophysics (Paul Spooner, LR Senergy)"
 tags: presentation
 ---